 Some scenes also just don’t make any sense whatsoever.
 Stick around at the end for some spoilers about those.

 A major factor holding the game back is that it tries to retro-actively justify some of its new plot points by repeatedly flashing back to events from the original game.
 It’s absolutely obsessed with Leggett and his character arc throughout Road to Hill 30, recapping its events multiple times through the campaign and supplementing them with new details.
 I am not kidding when I say that about 50% of the story is dedicated to Leggett and the impact he had on Matt, which is all time that is taken away from the characters who are still alive and desperate for more development.

-I enjoyed Leggett’s story in Road to Hill 30, but it has now been tainted by how obnoxiously Hell’s Highway keeps calling back to it while cramming supernatural wumbo-jumbo into a character arc that was wrapped up 3 years ago.
+I enjoyed Leggett’s story in Road to Hill 30, but it has now been tainted by how obnoxiously Hell’s Highway keeps calling back to it.
+All while cramming supernatural wumbo-jumbo into a character arc that was wrapped up 3 years ago.